 Skills: Excellent customer service and people skills are essential.
 Verbal and written communication skills, problem solving, basic Microsoft Office programs functions and cash handling are necessary in order to complete the position as well.

 Licenses, Certificates and Equipment Required:

-- Motor Vehicle Record/License: Must provide a valid motor vehicle license and a current motor vehicle record (less than one week old) with an acceptable driving record.
+- Motor Vehicle Record/License: Must provide a valid motor vehicle license.

-- Uniform items: Uniform shirts will be provided.
-Seasonal Rangers are responsible for providing their own black work boots and approved uniform pants (olive drab work pants).
+- Uniform items: Uniform shirts and pants will be provided.
+Seasonal Rangers are responsible for providing their own black work boots.

 - CPR/First Aid Certification: Previous or existing certifications desired, but not a must.
 Site-specific certification training is provided as part of seasonal ranger training.